Soft Lattice Modules that Behave Independently and Collectively: Related work

 \subsection{Self-reconfiguring robots}

-Yim et al. \cite{Yim2002ModularRobots} and more recently Parker et al. \cite{Parker2016} provide reviews on the subject of re-configurable and self-assembling robots.
-These robots often assemble into a chain or lattice arrangement.
+Yim et al.~\cite{Yim2002ModularRobots} and more recently Parker et al.~\cite{Parker2016} provide reviews of re-configurable and self-assembling robots\hlsecondversion{, and points out important challenges of self-configuring robot systems{~\cite{4141032}}.}These robots often assemble into a chain or lattice arrangement. \hlsecondversion{Yim et al. first presented locomotion gaits table of rigid modular re-configurable robots{~\cite{yim}}.}

+\secondversion{Wei et al. describe Sambot, a rigid body chain-based reconfigurable robot where both the modular components and assembled chain are capable of locomotion.} \hlsecondversion{SMORES{~\cite{8769941}} and}Sambot~\cite{wei2010Sambot} modules are un-tethered and fully autonomous reconfigurable robot (our system is tethered), but are rigid-bodied and \hlsecondversion{requires additional part for manipulation capability.}\secondversion{have not demonstrated manipulation capability.Suzuki et al. describe}ShapeBots~\cite{ShapeBotsSuzukiEtAl}\secondversion{, which }are shape-changing robots capable of working together to perform object manipulation,\secondversion{data visualization}\hlsecondversion{but cannot fully deform because the robots are rigid.} \secondversion{Although shape-changing, ShapeBots are not soft robots, as their core structure is a rigid boxand only a portion of the robot extends.
+Additionally, ShapeBots do not directly connect together.}

-Kilobots \cite{rubenstein2012kilobot} collectively make up a 1024-robot system capable of self-assembly, which is intended to serve as a testbed for distributed AI systems.
+\hlsecondversion{Motion planning is a significant challenge for a large amount of modular robot and reconfigurable robot.}Kilobots \cite{rubenstein2012kilobot} collectively make up a 1024-robot system capable of self-assembly.\secondversion{, and intended to serve as a testbed for distributed AI systems.
 Like our system, the kilobot swarm is composed of many individual robots with limited capabilities.
-Our system differs from the kilobot swarm in the soft robot body, SMA-based actuation mechanism, and magnetic inter-robot attachment.
-The individual robots in our system work together in a mechanical sense to achieve manipulation.
-Wei et al. describe Sambot, a rigid body chain-based reconfigurable robot where both the modular components and assembled chain are capable of locomotion. \cite{wei2010Sambot}.
-Sambot modules are un-tethered and fully autonomous (our system is tethered), but are rigid-bodied and have not demonstrated manipulation capability.
-Suzuki et al. describe ShapeBots \cite{ShapeBotsSuzukiEtAl}, which are shape-changing robots capable of working together to perform object manipulation, data visualization, and other tasks.
-Although shape-changing, ShapeBots are not soft robots, as their core structure is a rigid box and only a portion of the robot extends.
-Additionally, ShapeBots do not directly connect together.
+Our system differs from the kilobot swarm in the soft robot body, SMA-based actuation mechanism, and magnetic inter-robot attachment.} \secondversion{The individual robots in our system work together in a mechanical sense to achieve manipulation.}\hlsecondversion{Liu and Yim proposed a motion planning algorithm for self-reconfiguration ability of variable topology truss{~\cite{8967640}}.}